theodorey/motherfuckingwebsite/backend.md

 			<il>Looks the same in all your shitty browsers</il>
 			<il>The motherfucker's accessible to every asshole that visits your site</il>
 			<il>Shit's legible and gets your fucking point across (if you had one instead of just 5mb pics of hipsters drinking coffee)</il>
+		<h3>Well guess what, motherfucker:</h3>
+		<p>You.
+Are.
+Over-designing.
+Look at this shit.
+It's a motherfucking website.
+Why the fuck do you need to animate a fucking trendy-ass banner flag when I hover over that useless piece of shit?
+You spent hours on it and added 80 kilobytes to your fucking site, and some motherfucker jabbing at it on their iPad with fat sausage fingers will never see that shit.
+Not to mention blind people will never see that shit, but they don't see any of your shitty shit.</p></br>
+		<p>You never knew it, but this is your perfect website.
+Here's why.</p>

 	</body>
 </html>